 Do stair climbers hurt your back?
 No, although they can if you do not exercise with good form.
 Try not to hunch over as you climb the stairs, and don’t lean on the bars.
 This can put extra strain on your back and misalign your spine.

 If you already have lower back pain, start slow on stair climbers, as pushing yourself too hard could lead to injury.

-Stair climbers may also be able to improve mental health.
+Can stair climbers improve mental health?
 Research has shown that regular cardio exercise lowers the risk for depression, and can also boost mood and increase happiness.